Boilie fishing is rarely talked about these days, with many anglers favouring particle baits, pellets and spod mixes.

 As much of my boilie fishing is done on more pressured, low stock waters, I prefer a match the hatch hookbait when fishing with boilies.
 Fishing the same hookbait as my free offerings in effect should increase confidence in feeding carp.

-And confidence in feeding fish is much harder to instigate on lower stocked waters, in comparison to highly stocked venues where you can get carp confidently competing to hoover up every morsel of food.
+And confidence in feeding fish is much harder to instigate on lower stocked waters, in comparison to highly stocked day ticket venues where you can get carp confidently competing to hoover up every morsel of food.

 Where I can, I will always opt for a subtle bottom bait or balance wafter.
 Obviously there are scenarios when this just doesn’t work, such as fishing in and around weed or debris.